 Can you follow Jesus and steal along the way?

 I think we’ve been guilty of stealing as we go.
 We traipse through life with this assurance of eternity in God’s favor, and we forget about the true “following” part.
 We’re coasting with Jesus, roaming a bit from side to side but still heading the same direction.
-Perhaps it’s not even that rosy an image.
+Perhaps the image isn’t even that rosy.
 What if we accept Jesus saying, “He is God,” and then cease to let it change our lives further.

-It’s like we knew where the “You are here” spot on the map was and we set up camp.
+we Saw the “You are here” spot on the map, and we set up camp.

-We didn’t let Jesus guide us at all.
-We just hovered around, kept what we wanted, and didn’t make the world better for anyone else, often living with habitual sin left unchanged.
+Did Jesus guide us at all?
+Not really.
+We just hovered around, kept what we wanted, and didn’t make the world better for anyone else.
+Oftentimes we lived with habitual sin left unchanged.

 We didn’t care for the poor.